JITRE-Workshop/jitre/index.md

 We invite submissions in the following categories.

--   **position papers** (4 pages), intended to stimulate discussion, particularly by the breakout session
+* position papers (4 pages), intended to stimulate discussion, particularly by the breakout session
--   **research summaries** (4 pages), intended to make all participants aware of existing and ongoing research in this area.
+* research summaries (4 pages), intended to make all participants aware of existing and ongoing research in this area.
+* experience reports (4 pages), intended to share experiences and lessons learnt made in industrial environments.

 Submit papers via EasyChair: <https://easychair.org/conferences/?conf=jitre2017> and follow the [IEEE formatting instructions](http://re17.org/pages/faq/formatting_instructions).